 Chris Davies MEP (Lib Dem): waiting to hear from experts, concerned flavours will attract children.
 Contact (Now in support - see above.)

 Phil Bennion MEP: Monitoring situation.
 Contact

-Sarah Ludford, MEP (Liberal Democracts): Needs to do more research Contact
+Sarah Ludford, MEP (Liberal Democracts): Needs to do more research: Contact (page since removed)

 Derek Vaughan, MEP (Labour): Thinks it wise to have a "cautious approach" to e-cigarettes.
 Contact